tail-unica/food-nexus/README.md

         *   `python create_rdf_file/off_to_rdf.py`

 8.  **Final Ontology Merging:**
-    *   Execute the `merge_ontology.py` script located in the root directory to combine all generated RDF graphs into the final, unified KGEats ontology.
+    *   Execute the `merge_ontology.py` script located in the root directory to combine all generated RDF graphs into the final, unified **FoodNexus** ontology.

 ## 📂 Repository Structure